 Do you offer short breaks?

-Yes we have a minimum stay of 3 nights and flexible arrival dates in the Boat House, that Sail House and the Mill Annexe.
-Our minimum stay increases to 4 nights in the Boat House and the Sail House in the peak season, July and August.
+Yes we have a minimum stay of 3 nights and flexible arrival dates in the Boat House and the Sail House, great for a long luxury weekend break.
+Our minimum stay increases to 4 nights in the Boat House and the Sail House in the busier seasons.

 Can I stay in winter?

-Yes you can stay in the Mill Annexe, the Boat House and the Sail House all year round.
-The Boat House and Sail House have underfloor heating and a log burner which keeps them cosy in cooler months.
-The Mill Annexe has central heating.
-All properties have hot water.
+Yes you can stay in the Boat House wood cabin and the Sail House yurt all year round.
+The Boat House and Sail House have underfloor heating which gives a touch of warmth underfoot and a log burner which keeps them cosy in cooler months.
+Please note, you will need to use your log burner when the weather is cooler to heat your house and make it warm and cosy.
+The underfloor heating comes on morning and evening and gives a luxurious touch of warmth to the floor however it won’t heat the whole house, all day long.
+Both properties have hot water with enough supply for normal use.
 Pengelly Retreat in its entirety is also available for bookings all year round, on request.

 Can I fish in the lake?

 Yes you are very welcome to have a go at fishing in the lake, catch and release policy only and using barbless hooks.
 We don’t supply fishing gear so you’d need to bring your own with you.

 We are not insured for lake swimming and do not recommend that you swim in the lake here.
 There are areas of the stream which are shallow and perfect to dip your feet in.